Euro zone economic mood cheers up a little in November

-BRUSSELS (Reuters) - Economic morale in the euro zone improved for the first time in almost a year in November, but industry’s reluctance to invest next year bodes poorly for a quick recovery from recession.
+BRUSSELS, Nov 29 (Reuters) - Morale in the euro zone’s economy improved for the first time in almost a year in November, but signs of stagnant investment plans for next year in industry dampened hope of a quick recovery from recession.

-Sentiment towards the bloc’s economy rose 1.4 points to 85.7 beating forecasts and ending an eight-month run of falls, the European Commission’s monthly business and consumer survey showed on Thursday, with Germany and France gaining strongly.
+Economic sentiment in the euro zone rose 1.4 points to 85.7, ending an eight-month run of falls, the European Commission’s monthly business and consumer survey showed on Thursday, beating forecasts.

-The Commission’s survey of industry found expectations of a 1 percent fall in real investment in 2013 compared to this year, however, casting doubt on European policymakers’ predictions that growth will return next year.
+However, the Commission’s survey of industry found expectations of a 1 percent fall in real investment in 2013 compared to this year, casting doubt on optimism among European policymakers that growth will return next year.

-“The economic outlook for the euro zone remains pretty dreadful,” said Jonathan Loynes, chief European economist at Capital Economics in London.

 The Commission sees 0.1 percent growth in the euro zone economy next year, but the OECD and many international economists see the recession continuing in 2013.